PhilReedData/CSR_BB_Europe/README.md

 - Return two letter language code, or '-1' if failed.
 - Only for Europe dataset for now, ignores the 'GB' data for speed.
   - Some GB files need to be skipped, have not yet identified which.
+- Will later extend to search more than 5 pages if language not found.
+- Does not apply to .htm files yet.

 ## Utililities
 ### utilCSR